mquinson/po4a/CONTRIBUTING.md

 # po4a welcomes contributions!

-Even if you never contributed to any Open Source project in the past, you are welcome: we are willing to help and mentor you here.
-Check on [First Timer](https://www.firsttimersonly.com/) to get started with the basics of Open Source development and Social Coding!
+Even if you have never contributed to any Open Source project in the past, you are welcome: we are willing to help and mentor you here.
+Check on [First Timer](https://www.firsttimersonly.com/) to get started with the basics of Open Source development and Social Coding.

 # Software Architecture